Fumi24/RunesReformed/README.md

 ## Features
 - [x] Works in and out of champion select.
-- [x] You can add your own pages.
 - [x] Garena Support (Thanks Secret)
 - [x] Supports champion.gg

-## Future plans

-Im going to remove the ability to make pages, the reason being it sucks if you like this feature you should stay on 1.3.7 or earlier.
-I also plan to rewrite the program and backend to work better together.

 ## Thanks to